Banner

 Westchester County: Some residents choose to live in lower Westchester County.
 Towns below White Plains are typically within a 30-minute drive of CHAM.

-Shuttle Service: Shuttle service is available for residents living at the Riverdale (Waldo Avenue) apartments, providing convenient transportation to the Montefiore Einstein Campus.
+Shuttle service is available for residents living at the Riverdale (Waldo Avenue) apartments, providing convenient transportation to the Montefiore Einstein Campus.
+The shuttle ride between Montefiore Einstein and Alber Einstein College of Medicine campuses takes approximately 25 minutes.
 During peak times, shuttles run every half hour, and during off-peak times, every 45 minutes to an hour.
-The shuttle ride between Montefiore and Einstein campuses takes approximately 25 minutes.

-Parking: Parking at the Children’s Hospital campus is available to residents for $60 per month.
-Tenants can apply for a parking spot at the 210th Street Parking Garage.
+Parking at the Children’s Hospital campus is available to residents for $66 per month.
+Tenants can apply for a parking spot at 210th Street Parking Garage.
 Additionally, parking at Weiler is free for residents during their NICU and NBN rotations.

 1. Maximum Work Hours: Residents are limited to working no more than 80 hours per week, averaged over a 4-week period.
 This includes all in-house clinical and educational activities.

-2. Daily Work Limit: Residents are typically not permitted to work more than 24 consecutive hours, although they may be required to work up to 28 hours in certain circumstances, such as when on call.
+2. Daily Work Limit: Residents are typically not permitted to work more than 24 consecutive hours.
 They must be given appropriate time for rest and meal breaks during these shifts.

-3. Time Off Between Shifts: Residents must have a minimum of 14 hours free from clinical duties between scheduled shifts.
+3. Time Off Between Shifts: Residents must have a minimum of 10 hours free from clinical duties between scheduled shifts, and 14 hours free from clinical duties after 24-hour shifts.
 This ensures adequate rest and recovery time.

 4. Weekly Time Off: Residents are guaranteed at least one full 24-hour period free of clinical obligations each week.
 This time off should be provided in addition to any other days off and is designed to support residents' physical and mental health.

-Vacation: Each resident is entitled to 4 full weeks of vacation each year, free from any clinical obligations.
-Vacation time is scheduled in 2-week blocks.
+Each resident is entitled to 4 full weeks of vacation each year, free from any clinical obligations.
+Vacation time is scheduled in either 1-week or 2-week blocks.

 Holidays: Montefiore Medical Center observes the following 9 official holidays: